Javorje, Gorenja Vas–Poljane

 Javorje ([ˈjaːʋɔɾjɛ]; Afriach) is a village in the hills between the Selca Sora and the Poljane Sora valleys in the Municipality of Gorenja Vas–Poljane in the Upper Carniola region of Slovenia.

 Name

 Javorje and names like it (e.g., Javor, Javornik, etc.) are derived from the Slovene common noun javor 'maple', thus referring to the local vegetation.
 In the past the village was known as Afriach in German.

 History

 The remnants of a Roman aqueduct have been found in the area, testifying to early settlement.
 Javorje was the seat of a parish under the medieval Dominion of Freising.
 During the Second World War, a Partisan attack in October 1943 resulted in the withdrawal of a German police unit from the village.
 The schoolhouse in Javorje was burned by German forces.
 In 1944 and 1945 the Partisans operated a school in the village rectory.
 During an engagement on 7 February 1945, several houses in the village were burned.

+Javorje meteorite

+On November 5, 2009, a meteorite was found in Javorje during work on a forest road.
+It measures 15 × 12.5 × 11 cm and weighs 4920 g.
+It is a coarse-grained iron meteorite containing stripes of kamacite forming Widmanstätten patterns.